gina-alaska/magnaprobe-tools/README.md

 * numpy 1.17.3

 ### Warnings
-The tools are intended to be flexible, but are configured largely for a "stock" MagnaProbe configurations.
+The tools are intended to be flexible, but are configured largely for a "stock" MagnaProbe.
 Non-English language users or users with differently programmed hardware will need to tweak field names, calibration patterns, etc. Finally, this is not a 100% process.
-If you closely, there are still some suspect points in the example data...but one of the reasons to rapidly generate the quick and dirty plots is to look for instrument errors or data that should be discarded!
+If you look closely, there may still be suspect points in the example data - but one of the reasons to rapidly generate the quick and dirty plots is to look for instrument errors or for data that should be discarded.

 ### Usage Examples